ewang360/Furniture_Refurbishing_Manual/README.md

 # Furniture_Refurbishing_Manual

-This Manual explains how to reupholster, repaint, and refinish furniture.
+This Manual explains how to properly refurbish furniture and the tools needed.
+Some techniques include:
+-reupholster
+-repaint
+-refinish